 The Blockchain Trilemma Explained

 Bitcoin chooses decentralization and security: anyone can run a node, the chain has never been successfully attacked, but 7 TPS is the throughput limit.
 Solana chose speed and partial decentralization: 65,000 TPS potential but higher validator requirements reduce node count.
-The XRP Ledger uses federated consensus to achieve payment-specific scalability without mining.
+The XRP Ledger uses federated consensus to achieve payment-specific scalability without mining, reaching a practical equilibrium point for its specific use case.

 Solutions: From Layer 2 to Sharding